VasilisPappas/SQL.Cars_database/Readme.md

 ## Payments:
 stores payments made by customers based on their accounts.

-You can find the code about creating the database and the 8 tables in the [Database and tables](https://github.com/VasilisPappas/SQL.Cars_database/blob/main/Database%20and%20tables) file.
+You can find the code for creating the database and the 8 tables in the [Database and tables](https://github.com/VasilisPappas/SQL.Cars_database/blob/main/Database%20and%20tables) file.

-* Reference: The specific code was gived by [MySQL Sample Database](https://www.mysqltutorial.org/mysql-sample-database.aspx), while  through the [Database and tables](https://github.com/VasilisPappas/SQL.Cars_database/blob/main/Database%20and%20tables) I have made some order-changes in the creating of the tables as there are constrains due to references in foreign keys.
+* Reference: The specific code was provided by the [MySQL Sample Database](https://www.mysqltutorial.org/mysql-sample-database.aspx).
+However, I have made some changes in the order of creating the tables in the [Database and tables](https://github.com/VasilisPappas/SQL.Cars_database/blob/main/Database%20and%20tables) due to constraints related to foreign key references..